Introduction

 Etiology

-The etiology of child marriages is traceable to historical gender inequality, economic hardship and, more often than not, to antiquated religious beliefs[ii]
+The etiology of child marriages is traceable to historical gender inequality, economic hardship and, more often than not, to antiquated religious beliefs[ii].

 Take for instance the situation in Türkiye, where more than a third of all marriages involve underage girls.
 These marriages, despite being illegal, occur without recrimination in Türkiye’s highly patriarchal society.
 The marriage ceremonies are performed by an Iman and are never registered with the government[iii].
 As such, the number is estimated to be even higher based on statistics derived from the high maternal mortality rates and from marriage being cited as the primary reason for dropping out of the educational process[iv].